Twdiap/candelight/README.md

   - Anything that might help you build it.

 Electronic schematics are on their way (for Triple Buse and Flamme only).
 3D models are also on their way but need tweaking.

+I won't provide any building instructions so you can utilize your own creativity but I'll share every details, 3D model and schematics.